jerryzhang0212/anime-shot-analysis/README.md

 # Anime Shot Analysis

-**Anime Shot Analysis** is a computer vision–based analysis tool designed to bridge **film language** and **AI-assisted animation workflows**.
+Anime Shot Analysis is a computer vision–based tool for analyzing **single anime frames** and extracting basic cinematic features.

-This project analyzes a single anime frame and extracts cinematic features such as composition, subject scale, shot type, and emotional tone.
-It serves as an exploratory step toward building AI tools that assist **2D animation creation**, especially for reducing manual workload in complex scenes.
+The project focuses on understanding how visual elements such as composition, subject scale, and color distribution appear in anime still images, using computational methods rather than manual judgment.

 ---

 ## Motivation

-Traditional 2D animation relies heavily on manual experience to determine:
-- Shot scale and composition
-- Subject importance
-- Emotional tone conveyed by color and framing
+In traditional 2D animation and film analysis, shot composition and visual intent are usually evaluated through experience and intuition.

-This project explores whether **computer vision models** can help quantify these cinematic decisions, forming a foundation for future tools such as:
+This project explores whether **basic computer vision techniques** can be used to:
-- AI-assisted keyframe analysis
-- Animation interpolation guidance
-- Intelligent shot consistency checking
+- Identify the main subject in a frame
+- Measure subject scale and position
+- Analyze composition patterns
+- Extract dominant color tones

+The goal is not to replace artistic judgment, but to experiment with **quantifying visual features** in anime imagery.

 ---